wballard/starphleet/index.md

 URL/tarball containers hash the URL, so you can old school cache bust by taking on ?xxx type verison numbers or #hash.
 The [starphleet-base](https://s3-us-west-2.amazonaws.com/starphleet/starphleet-base.tgz) container is set up to run with buildpacks, and the container itself is built from this [script](https://github.com/wballard/starphleet/blob/master/overlay/var/starphleet/containers/starphleet-base).

 #### `<service_name>/`
 A directory which defines the relative path from which your service is served (`echo/` in the case of the [base headquarters](https://github.com/wballard/starphleet.headquarters.git)) and which contains the service configuration files (.htpasswd and orders) as its contents.
-Starphleet will treat as a service any root directory in your headquarters which contains an orders file and which does not use a reserved name (`authorized_keys`, `containers`, `remote`, `ships`, `ssl`, `.*`).
+Starphleet will treat as a service any root directory in your headquarters which contains an orders file and which does not use a reserved name (which are the other folder names in this section).
 It is also possible to launch a service on `/`, by including an `orders` file at the root of your Starphleet headquarters repository.

 * **.htpasswd**: Similar to good old fashioned Apache setups, you can put an `.htpasswd` file in each order directory, right next to `orders`.
 This will automatically protect that service with HTTP basic, useful to limit access to an API.